dashjoin/platform/dashjoin-docs/docs/user-interface.md

 The databases section shows a link to the query performance table.
 This table helps you to identify performance problems in your app.
 The ER diagram is a convenient way of visualizing your database schemata.
+Data Catalog is a central place to either enter or have AI suggest table and column descriptions.
+The Business Logic Catalog provides the same functionality for documenting queries and functions.
+These descriptions are key whenever you would like AI to generate queries, create sample data, or use business logic via MCP tools.
+Note that in order to have AI suggest descriptions, you need to have AI assistant configured along with a dj-copilot AI App.